 - 1. NO HOODED SWEATSHIRTS, or any other HOODED ITEMS ARE ALLOWED. - 2.
 Clothing cannot have any writing or logos on them, except the school logo. - 3.
 Coats or other outdoor wear are not allowed to be worn in class. - 4.
 Students must wear their student ID card on a lanyard each day.
-Failure to wear the student ID card will result in a \$5 replacement fee.
+Failure to wear the student ID card will result in a school issued consequence.
+Any lost student ID card will result in a \$5 replacement fee.
 Failure to maintain possession of a student ID card can result in constrained or denied access to HCCS extracurricular events such as sporting events, school dances, field trips, and field day.